serraict/serraict.github.io/_posts/learn/2016-02-12-scrummaster-assessment-exam.md

 > A good Scrum Master is wary of influencing the team.
 > A great Scrum Master can act normally
-> and knows that the team will still make heir own decisions.
+> and knows that the team will still make their own decisions.
 >
 > -- Geoff Watts, Scrum Mastery: From Good to Great Servant Leadership